filgusto/rosiChallenge-sbai2019/README.md

 ```

-**8.** We have just installed a new `catkin build` tool.
+**8.** We have just installed a new tool for compiling the catkin workspace: `catkin build`.
 If you use `catkin_make`, you have to clean your workspace and perform a fresh new compilation:
 ```
 $ cd $ROS_CATKIN_WS
 $ catkin clean